mylius/annotation_stat_exer/README.md

-# Statistical Analisys of Annotation-Data
+# Statistical Analysis of Annotation-Data

 ## Dependencies